AmazeeLabs/apachesolr_attachments/README.txt

 and newer releases of Sorl are likey to use 1.1+.
 Note that the version numbering changed, so 0.1 was followed by 1.0 and 1.1.

-If youy need to build tika from source using maven (mvn).
+If you need to build tika from source using maven (mvn).
 Get the tika source from: http://lucene.apache.org/tika/download.html